Working Parties: Green Spaces, Roads, Pavements and Footpaths, Finance and Governance, Newsletter, Publicity, Traffic Calming Measures

 - This disqualification begins when the ordinary period for making an appeal is finally dismissed or abandoned or fails for want of prosecution.

-You can get further information from the Staffordshire Parish Councils’ Association.
+You can get further information by contacting the Parish Clerk.